mienaikoe/ziyu/Chapters/3-6-Chapter20.md

   "I take it you're not a boat person.
 Well, we can't go back now so you're either coming with us or you're on your own again."

   Thi took a moment, feeling angry at the predicament thi was put into.
 There was nowhere to run, standing outside a massive city barred from entry, and Laen-Laen, who could take hae anywhere if anywhere were safe anymore.
-Thi placed hae hand on Kip's pendant under hae shirt and closed hae eyes in thought.
+Thi placed hae hand on Kipnu's pendant under hae shirt and closed hae eyes in thought.

   "Together," thi whispered.
 Pomri smiled at hae courage.